 The benefits will come, no doubt, but do not focus on your achievements, as this is a trap and will lead to comparison and dissatisfaction.

 The Ayurvedic approach to Yoga considers all aspects of who you are and what you need to support you in your life right now, taking into consideration: climate, age, level of health, as well as mental and emotional stress.
-Yoga is used to bring balance on all levels of our being, through all koshas.
+Yoga is used to bring balance to all levels of our being, through all koshas.

 If you are feeling over-heated or agitated, you will need a cooling practice to balance yourself.
 If you are feeling overwhelmed, anxious, and stressed out, you will need a grounding, calming, and centering practice.
 If you are feeling dull and lethargic, then you will need a more dynamic and invigorating practice.